solid/notifications/webhook-subscription-2021.md

 In addition, the following terms are defined:

-**Subscribing Server** -- A server with some HTTP resource that will receive webhook requests from the Pod.
+**Subscribing Server** -- A server with some HTTP resource (notifications target) that will receive webhook requests from the Pod.
 For the case of the example, it can also be the server that initiates the subscription.

-**Pod (Private/Public) Key** -- A private public keypair associated with a specific data Pod.

 ### 1.3.
 Conformance
 All assertions, diagrams, examples, and notes are non-normative, as are all sections explicitly marked non-normative.
 Everything else is normative.